-South Africa seems to be on everyone’s lips at the moment.
+South Africa seems to be on everyone’s lips lately.
 Hardly a day goes by without us hearing that people have South Africa at the top of their bucket lists.
-In a global survey of readers of Condè Nast Traveller travel magazine in November 2022, South Africa was voted one of the top 20 countries in the world to visit.
+In November 2022, in a global survey by Condè Nast Traveller, South Africa was voted one of the top 20 countries to visit.
+Moreover, in 2023, Cape Town is voted the best city in the world to visit by the Telegraph Travel Awards.

 What makes this country unique, and why do most holidaymakers return to see more of it?